riverhuang1107/everai_documentation/Example/Private Volume/en/Stable_Diffusion_1.5_img2img.md

-# Stable Diffusion 1.5: txt2img with private volume
+# Stable Diffusion 1.5 with private volume
 In the quickstart, you created a simple application.
-In this example, we use a private volume to store the `Stable Diffusion 1.5` model files and implement an AIGC(AI generated content) online text-to-image service.
+In this example, we use a private volume to store the `Stable Diffusion 1.5` model files and implement an AIGC(AI generated content) online image-to-image service.

 ## Create an app
 Create a directory for your app firstly.
 In your app directory, you should login by token you got in [EverAI](https://everai.expvent.com).
 After login successfully, run command `everai app create` to create your app.